Red Line Rasbora - Trigonopoma pauciperforata : Complete Fish Profile & Care Guide

 |TDS||0 - 179|

-Red Line Rasboras are typically found in water that is stained dark brown due to tannins and other chemicals released by decaying natural material.
-They prefer shallow overgrown, shaded, slow-moving to almost still streams with dense vegetation.
+In their natural habitat, Red Line Rasboras are typically found in water that is stained dark brown due to tannins and other chemicals released by decaying natural material.
+They prefer to inhabit shallow, overgrown, shaded, slow-moving to almost still streams with dense vegetation.

-Diet & Feeding
+Diet & feeding